jeka-dev/jeka/org.jerkar.core/src/main/doc/Getting Started.md

 }

 ```
-Execute `jerkar displayGoogle` on a terminal and you should see the Google source displayed.
+Open a  console/:terminal in _sample1_ directory and execute `jerkar displayGoogle`.
+You should see the Google source displayed.

 Execute `jerkar help` and the output should mention your new method.